exakat/exakat/docs/Reports.rst

 PlantUml is a puml report format.

-PlantUml depends on the following 1 themes : .
+PlantUml doesn't depend on themes.

 RadwellCode
 -----------